Meet our team

 Next, Rabbi Gutmann was appointed Rabbi of Beth Shalom, a 220+ household congregation in the exotic locale of Auckland, New Zealand.
 As the only non-Orthodox Rabbi in the country, he created a forum of five liberal New Zealand congregations, and was elected to the Executive Board of the Auckland Interfaith Council.
 In 2014, he helped the congregation balance its budget for the first time while supporting a resident rabbi.

 Above all his professional accomplishments, Rabbi Gutmann is proudest of his family.
 The Rebbitzen, Jill, is a bio-ethicist and health policy analyst by profession, but also holds a Master’s degree from Hebrew Union College.
 Among numerous other accomplishments, she has served on the faculty of the Melton School of Adult Jewish Education.
-Jill and Rabbi Gutmann are the proud parents of three daughters, Daria and Tzipora and Laila.
+Jill and Rabbi Gutmann are the proud parents of three daughters, Daria, Tzipora, Lyla and Vered.

 Rabbi Gutmann and his family are excited to be part of the Temple Kol Ami congregational family!
 Jill and he frequently open their family home to their congregants for meals and socializing.
 They welcome everyone to be a part of their own and the TKA family!